 At Casas Adobes Dentistry, we encourage patients to wear a mouth guard and parents to buy one for their children if they play sports.
 This can be organized sports or the weekly game of basketball in the park.
 Not wearing a mouth guard can cause your tooth to break, crack, chip, or even become knocked out when a runaway ball hits your face or an elbow jab comes your way.
 If the impact is particularly strong, a tooth could be forced upwards into the gums or a tooth could pierce through the cheek or lips – all of which can be incredibly uncomfortable and lead to a dental emergency.

-Check out what others are saying about our mouth guards on Yelp: Mouth Guards Tucson
+Check out what others are saying about our mouth guards on Google: Mouth Guards Tucson

 Is there a reason to have one created by a dentist?